-Teen Was Drinking before Crash Occurred
+Teen Was Drinking Before Crash Occurred

-Godinez was 19 years old at the time of the accident when his 2007 Honda Accord struck Carr and his bicycle on the side of the road while Carr was believed to be changing a flat tire.
+Godinez was 19 years old at the time of the drunk driving accident when his 2007 Honda Accord struck Carr and his bicycle on the side of the road while Carr was believed to be changing a flat tire.
 Godinez told officials he swerved due to a skunk in the road which made him lost control then hit the gravel next to the roadway and spun out of control all while hitting a telephone pole.
 He claims he never saw a bicyclist on the side of the road.

 Godinez admitted to having consumed four 12-ounce beers prior to getting behind the wheel and told officers his driving ability was not impaired.
 When he took the portable breath test at the scene of the collision he blew, 0.097 and the legal limit in Washington State is 0.08.
 Investigators found that Godinez was driving at 75 mph in a 50 mph zone.